-Top 10 Social media KPIs for small businesses
+Top 10 Social media KPIs for small businesses to track in 2023

 Key Party Indicator?
 Or Kyiv Polytechnic Institute?
 What is KPI? :)

 When your client or boss comes to you and asks, “How is the social media strategy of your business going?” you will begin to measure all the data that you can on your social media.
 This data-based information is called KPI, or more accurately, Key Performance Indicator.
 Businesses use KPIs to assess performance over time, evaluate whether goals are being reached, and determine whether changes are required.
 This is a sort of performance assessment that may help you understand how your company or department is functioning.

 It does not matter if your business is big or small.
 Every company requires strategy as well as operational measurement.
 When it comes to choosing the correct KPI for a small business, there are two rules to follow: